 Britain has a rich heritage of beautiful classic yachts.
 Almost all are in private hands, which means that their preservation depends on the dedication and energy of individuals and their families, friends and crews.

-The BCYC fulfils its aims by providing a congenial enviroment for owners and other classic yacht enthusiasts to share experiences and enjoy each other's company, thus developing close, personal relationships between people involved with these beautiful boats.
-It creates opportunities for cruising in company and organises fair and exciting racing and to promote efficient development of the yachts.
+The BCYC fulfils its aims by providing a congenial environment for owners and other classic yacht enthusiasts to share experiences and enjoy each other's company, thus developing close, personal relationships between people involved with these beautiful boats.
+It creates opportunities for cruising in company, organises fair and exciting racing and promotes efficient development of the yachts.
 It also runs a lively programme of social events.

-The membership of the BCYC now consists of more that 80 boats and numbers are rising fast.
-Its activities are thriving.
+The membership of the BCYC now consists of more than 80 beautiful Classic yachts.
+Our members are active in both cruising and racing.

-The flagship event is the highly succesful annual regatta, held in Cowes each July.
-There is a full programme of racing, cruising and social activities, mainly in the Solent and on the East Coast, including the popular East Coast Classic Regatta in early June.
+The flagship event is our highly successful annual regatta, held in Cowes each July.
+This is now the key Classic event of the British yachting season.
+In addition there is a full programme of racing, cruising and social activities, mainly in the Solent but also at Dartmouth and on the East Coast, including the popular East Coast Classic Regatta in early June.
 The season ends with the Laying-up Dinner held in London in November.

 The BCYC is affiliated to the RYA, where it aims to represent the interests of classic yachts.
-It has developed good relationships with many leading yacht clubs in the UK and abroad and BCYC yachts participate in many important sailing events, including classic regattas in the Channel, Mediteranean and West Indies.
-One of the two BCYC boats entered in the 2008 Transat Classique took line honours on the first leg.
+It has developed good relationships with many leading yacht clubs in the UK and abroad and BCYC yachts participate in many important sailing events, including classic regattas on the Continent, the Med and the West Indies.
+Recently our members have crossed the Atlantic.
 The officers of the BCYC are actively involved in both national and international discussions about the future development of classic yachting.

 In all these ways the BCYC has rapidly developed a unique, influential and important role in classic yachting in the U.K and abroad.

 Two well known yachts rejoin the Club after a long absence.read more